kanisterio/kanister/docs/architecture.rst

   :linenos:

   type Server struct {
     UserAccess UserAccess `json:"userAccess"`
     AdminSecretRef corev1.SecretReference `json:"adminSecretRef"`
     TLSSecretRef corev1.SecretReference `json:"tlsSecretRef"`
   }

 ^ ``AdminSecretRef`` is a secret reference containing admin credentials required to start the kopia repository server

-^ ``TLSSecretRef`` is a TLS secret reference for kopia client and server communication ^ ``UserAccess`` contains username and password secret reference required for creating kopia respository server users.
+^ ``TLSSecretRef`` is a TLS secret reference for kopia client and server communication

+^ ``UserAccess`` contains username and password secret reference required for creating kopia repository server users.

 .. code-block:: go
   :linenos:

   type UserAccess struct {
     UserAccessSecretRef corev1.SecretReference `json:"userAccessSecretRef"`
     Username string `json:"username"`
   }

-- ``Status`` field in ``RepositoryServer`` CR is used by kanister controller to propogate server's status to the client.
+- ``Status`` field in ``RepositoryServer`` CR is used by kanister controller to propagate server's status to the client.
 It is defined as:

 .. code-block:: go
   :linenos:

   type RepositoryServerStatus struct {
     Conditions []Condition              `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type"`
     ServerInfo ServerInfo               `json:"serverInfo,omitempty"`
     Progress   RepositoryServerProgress `json:"progress"`
   }

 - ``Progress`` is populated by controller with 3 values

   ^ ``ServerReady`` represents the ready state of the repository server and the pod which runs the proxy server

   ^ ``ServerStopped`` represents that the controller got an error while starting the repository server

   ^ ``ServerPending`` represents that repository server is yet to be started completely

-- ``ServerInfo`` is populated by the kanister controller with the server details that client requires to connect to the server.
+- ``ServerInfo`` is populated by the kanister controller with the server details that client requires to connect to the server

 .. code-block:: go
   :linenos:

   type ServerInfo struct {
     PodName     string `json:"podName,omitempty"`
     ServiceName string `json:"serviceName,omitempty"`
   }

-^ ``PodName`` is the name of pod created by controller for kopia repository server ^ ``ServiceName`` is the name of the kubernetes service created by the controller which contains the connection details for repository server
+^ ``PodName`` is the name of pod created by controller for kopia repository server

+^ ``ServiceName`` is the name of the Kubernetes service created by the controller which contains the connection details for repository server